Cray-HPE/docs-csm/operations/encryption/Overview.md

     }
     ```

-From this we see the last time any change was performed, the goal encryption name, and the current encryption name.

-This example is similar to what you would see on a new or upgraded installation with the default of no encryption.
-The string `identity` indicates that we are using the identity encryption provider.
+    The string `identity` indicates that the identity encryption provider is in use.
 This provider performs no encryption.

-* (`ncn-mw#`) Command output when enabling encryption but secrets are not yet rewritten:
+* Example command output when enabling encryption but secrets are not yet rewritten.

-    ```bash
-    kubectl get secret cray-k8s-encryption -o json -n kube-system | jq ".metadata.annotations | {changed, current, goal}"
-    ```

-    Example output:

-    ```text
+    ```json
     {
       "changed": "1970-01-01 12:00:00+0000",
       "current": "identity",